brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**What We Do in the Shadows**

+A rewatch of an utter classic of mockumentary.
+So many quotable lines and absurdly delightful scenes.
+The last word in vampire media.

 **The Art of Self Defense**

 The dialog delivery was definitely from the Yorgos Lanthimos school of deadpan, and the general vibe was extremely absurdist.
 I loved this film.
 Quite a bit of this movie was unexpected, and had me cracking up.
 A genuinely odd delight.